echoma/zkui/README.md

 # zkui
-zkui is a GUI client implemented with Python3 + Qt5 + HTML5.
+zkui is a GUI client of [Apache ZooKeeper](http://zookeeper.apache.org/) implemented with Python3 + Qt5 + HTML5.

 #features
 * Browse the node tree, edit the node's data.